JSON Showdown: Dolt vs Postgres

 We can draw the following conclusions about how Dolt and Postgres compare when it comes to handling large JSON documents:

-• Dolt is noticeably slower than Postgres at importing JSON documents.
+format is faster than Dolt at running queries when document sizes are small, but Dolt overtakes it once the test documents surpassed around 256 kilobytes. - Dolt is noticeably slower than Postgres at importing JSON documents.
 This is because of how Dolt builds a prolly tree to partially index the document as it's imported.
 We believe there's a lot of room to optimize this operation if it ever turns out to be a bottleneck for users.

-• When storing multiple similar documents, Dolt's uses significantly less storage space than Postgres.
+- When storing multiple similar documents, Dolt's uses significantly less storage space than Postgres.

-• GIN indexes are a useful feature that Postgres has that Dolt doesn't, but they are extremely slow to build and are only useful when a JSON document's keys are unknown.
+- GIN indexes are a useful feature that Postgres has that Dolt doesn't, but they are extremely slow to build and are only useful when a JSON document's keys are unknown.
 Dolt can add GIN indexes if this turns out to be a desired feature.

-Additionally, Postgres has a max document size of 1 GB for JSON and 255 MB for JSONB.
-Dolt has no limit to document sizes.
+Additionally, Postgres has a max document size of 1 GB for JSON

 Overall, Dolt holds its own even against Postgres.
-It especially shines in its ability to compactly store similar documents and efficeintly copy documents and make changes to them.
+It especially shines in its ability to compactly store similar documents and efficiently copy documents and make changes to them.
 It's a great candidate for any workflow that involves storing and manipulating multiple versions of a document, such as history tracking or version control.

 We can confidently say that if you're using Postgres with a JSON-heavy workflow, you should consider switching to Dolt instead.